Why are LDS RISE Camps the best choice for you and your child?

 We have been delivering RISE at Home, our online learning platform, since March 2020, and will be taking our learnings, skills and resources in this area and applying it to creative summer camp instruction and activities.
 This will allow our RISE Summer Camps to be delivered safely in person but potentially with aspects of online, physicaly-distanced learning to keep campers safe.

-The customized programming of our RISE & Tell and RISE & Solve summer camps will respond to the campers’ individual student intake assessments and will include key learning principles for students with suspected or diagnosed learning disabilities in:
+The customized programming of our RISE & Tell and RISE & Solve summer camps will respond to the campers’ individual student intake assessments and will include key learning principles for students with suspected or diagnosed learning differences in:

 - reading, processing, writing, written expression;

 - mathematics, computation and problem solving; and

 - executive functioning / self-regulation, organizational and time management skills

 Each day will include fun indoor and outdoor activities to build on the summer camp themes and encourage teamwork, personal health and safety, social skills, outdoor exploration, and games.
 Every student will receive approximately 30-60 minutes of daily individual LDS instruction that will provide focused assistance on projects taking place within the summer camp (e.g. writing tasks).